 Wrong Medication Type or Dosage

 Medical issues can arise if a doctor prescribed you the wrong medication or an improper dosage.
 It is possible that a doctor failed to notice a possible interaction with the patient’s current medication and the newly prescribed one.
-As a medical malpractice lawyer Chicago, IL from Disparti Law Group explains, it is the duty of the medical professional to check and confirm that a drug they are providing a patient will treat their condition and not affect their health for the worse.
+As a medical malpractice lawyer from Disparti Law Group explains, it is the duty of the medical professional to check and confirm that a drug they are providing a patient will treat their condition and not affect their health for the worse.
 The wrong medication that causes health issues for the patient is often a clear indication of medical malpractice.

 Lack of Informed Consent